bo-christensen/dehe/README.md

 All it does is generate a uuid and modify the specified file adding a header guard using #IFNDEF <uuid> as the identifier for the guard.

-The use if UUID is to avoid needing to change the guard name if the header artifacts change.

 ## Build
 Simply run `cargo build -r`